 The \$select expression defines a comma-separated list of properties to return in the response body.

-The syntax for properties in objects or properties in arrays of objects shall be the object and property names concatenated with a slash ( / ).
+The syntax for properties in objects or properties in arrays of objects shall be the object and property names concatenated with a slash (/).
+For arrays, the expression shall not contain the array index.

 An example of \$select usage is: